petarturukalo/micro-guitar-tuner/README.md

 5. Apply a Harmonic Product Spectrum (HPS) to the magnitudes to turn the fundamental frequency peak into the maximum peak.
 This is done because the maximum peak isn't necessarily the fundamental, and may be a different harmonic, as is the case in the above plot.
-After HPS the plot now looks like the following, with the fundamental now the maxmimum peak.
+After HPS the plot now looks like the following, with the fundamental now the maximum peak.
 See the [`test/`](test) dir and its README for generating these plots on the test data yourself.

 ![G3 after HPS](.images/G3-hps-1.svg)